DiffyWebsite/diffy-behat/README.md

 Parameter      | Description
 -------------- |:-------------
-projectId      | Project ID from Diffy apiKey         | Api key from Diffy screenshotsDir | Path to temporary folder where will be stored screenshots breakpoints    | Breakpoints array (they should be available in the Diffy project) windowHeight   | Height of screenshots
+projectId      | Project ID from Diffy apiKey         | Api key from Diffy (You can get it on this page: https://app.diffy.website/#/keys) screenshotsDir | Path to temporary folder where will be stored screenshots breakpoints    | Breakpoints array (they should be available in the Diffy project) windowHeight   | Height of screenshots